 GENC 792/793 - Research (1-9).
 Students will have two options to fulfill the research requirement for the genetic counseling program.
 Option 1 will involve the creation and execution of a novel clinical research study with a resulting publishable manuscript.
 Option 2 will entail conducting a significant project to provide to the community around genetics or genetic counseling education.
-Each semester, beginning in Spring I, students will have specific goals and deadlines to meet to achieve a satisfactory grade for their capstone requirement.
+Each term, beginning in Spring I, students will have specific goals and deadlines to meet to achieve a satisfactory grade for their capstone requirement.
 P - GENC 791.
+This course is only open to Genetic Counseling MS students.